 The symptoms of first infection are usually mild.
 Once recovered, immunity to that serotype of dengue virus will develop but subsequent infections with other serotypes are more likely to result in severe dengue.
 Severe dengue is a severe and potentially fatal complication of dengue fever.

 Dengue is found in tropical and sub-tropical regions around the world, and is an endemic disease in many Southeast Asian countries including Singapore, Malaysia, Indonesia, Laos, Thailand, Cambodia, Vietnam and the Philippines.
 Travellers visiting these places are advised to protect themselves against mosquitoes bites.

 How does it spread?

-Dengue virus is transmitted to human by mosquitoes, especially Aedes aegypti and Aedes albopictus.
+Dengue virus is transmitted to human through the bites of infective female Aedes mosquitoes.
 This is a day-biting species with increased biting activities for 2 hours after sunrise and several hours before sunset.
-Patients are usually infective for mosquitoes from shortly before to the end of the febrile period, an average of about 6-7 days.
-It cannot be directly transmitted from person to person.
+When a patient suffering from dengue fever is bitten by a vector mosquito, the mosquito is infected and it may spread the disease by biting other people.
+It cannot be spread directly from person to person.

 How can you prevent it?